aetheryx/thesis/doc/perf_prov.typ

 == Advantages of static performance provisioning
 As described in the previous section, performance pooling can allow for improved performance for burstable workloads.
 While this seems like a significant advantage, performance pooling also introduces a lack of predictability and consistency when it comes to the availability of performance resources.

-=== Improved resiliency against starvation
+=== Isolation against noisy neighbors
-Performance pooling is susceptible to resource starvation under contention.
+The first advantage of static performance is the fact that performance allocations are isolated from neighboring CDE's on the same virtual node.
+When using pooled performance, CDE's can be susceptible to resource starvation under contention from neighboring CDE's.
 More specifically, this is known as the "noisy neighbor" problem within computing #cite(<bouattour-2020>).
 Suppose that there are 4 @cde:short:pl using pooled performance, and 1 CDE within this pool is executing a long-running performance intensive task, effectively claiming all resources in the pool.
 In this situation, if a second CDE wants to perform a task, the resource scheduler needs to fairly re-distribute the performance resources within the pool, effectively needing to deallocate resources from the first CDE and allocate them to the second CDE.
 When using performance pooling, this reallocation process does not always happen fairly, leading to resource starvation.

 In order to investigate the fairness of the resource redistribution algorithm, we will perform an experiment with the goal of understanding how execution time is impacted when the performance scheduler needs to redistribute allocated resources.
 The task we will measure is the execution time to write 1 GiB of randomized data to the disk.
 For each measurement, one CDE will execute the task for measurement, and a varying amount of @cde:short:pl will act as noisy neighbors.
 As previously mentioned, a noisy neighbor is a resource consumer within the same pool that is already occupying performance resources prior to the start of the task execution.
 We will simulate noisy neighbors by instructing them to continuously write randomized data to the disk as fast as possible, effectively attempting to use as many performance resources as available.